taylan/hubot-catme/README.md

 # hubot-catme

-A hubot script that fetch random cat images
+A hubot script that fetches random cat images.

+This script is based on the [hubot-catme](https://github.com/Emile-Filteau/hubot-catme) script by [Emile Filteau](https://github.com/Emile-Filteau).
+It uses an API key so we can have access to all images in The Cat API.

 See [`src/catme.coffee`](src/catme.coffee) for full documentation.